Information about the 2026 Northeast Georgia National History Day Regional Contest is coming soon!

-Students from 32 northeast Georgia counties in grades 6-12 are invited to compete in the 2025 Northeast Georgia National History Day Regional Contest, which will take place at the University of Georgia on Saturday, February 8, 2025.
+Students in grades 6-12 in northeast Georgia are invited to compete in the Northeast Georgia National History Day Regional Contest, which takes place annually in February at the University of Georgia.
 Winners will advance to the state-level contest hosted by LaGrange College in April, and may then be selected to advance to the national competition hosted by the University of Maryland in College Park, MD.

 Resources for Teachers and Students: